Choosing a bong

 3. Understanding Bong Pricing

-The cost of a bong can differ greatly depending on various elements.
+The cost of a bong can differ significantly depending on various elements.
 First is the material used.
 Glass bongs, like our custom bongs, are generally more expensive due to their durability and build quality.

 4. Different Types of Bong Styles